jmbromley/elm-enums/README.md

 # `elm-enums` automatic code generator

 **Summary**: `elm-enums` is a command-line tool to autogenerate *Elm* type declarations and JSON encoders/decoders for simple *enum-like* custom types.
+It will also generate stringifiers and lists of all values for you.
 If you're just interested in how to use it then you can jump straight to the [How It Works](#how-it-works) section below.

 ## The Problem (a.k.a. `elm-enums`' Raison d'être)